Skip to content

 </html>

-Add styles to a page using the tag <style></style>
+Adding styles to a page using the <style></style> tag

-To add styles to a page using the tag <style></style>, just define this tag in your html file, and set style rules inside this tag.
+To add styles to a page using the <style></style> tag, just define this tag in your HTML file and set the style rules inside this tag.

-Examples of using .callgear-widget with the tag <style></style>
+Examples of using .callgear-widget with the <style></style> tag

-Hiding widget on a page
+Hiding the widget on a page

 <html>